-- 2. Slide the Thermostat switch from Off to Heat and press the Temp Selector button (up/down arrows) until the desired temperature is shown on the display. - 3.
-The furnace fan should start to blow immediately after setting the thermostat. - 4.
-After approximately 30 seconds, the furnace burner should light. - 5.
-The furnace should now cycle off and on automatically as the thermostat demands just like a household furnace. - NOTE: If heat does not come out of the heat ducts after a minute or so, the burner is not lit.
+• The Furnace Fan should start to blow immediately after setting the Thermostat.
+After approximately 30 seconds, the Furnace burner should light.
+The Furnace will now cycle off and on automatically, as the Thermostat demands just like a household Furnace.
+If heat does not come out of the heat ducts after a minute or so, the burner is not lit.

-Turn the thermostat off for 3-5 minutes, ensure Propane Gas Tank valve is open and tank is not empty, then repeat Steps 2-4.
+- Turn Thermostat OFF for 3-5 minutes, ensure Propane Gas Tank valve is open, and tank is not empty. - Turn Thermostat ON and re-select desired mode and temperature position.

-If the furnace will not light after three attempts, go to "Shut Down" steps and contact your dealer or a local RV service center for repair.
+If the Furnace will not light after three attempts, follow "Shut Down" instructions and contact your dealer or a local RV service center for repair.